alexa-dev-hub/alexa-skills/README.md

 ### Want to contribute?
 Add a PR with whataver you would like to contribute.
-Leave a start if it was helpful.
+Leave a star if it was helpful.
 _Thank You_